About Brave Gentleman

 Brave GentleMan's palette of materials is constantly in flux as we grow, as our buying-power and collaborations increase, and as we gain information about new materials that are available.
 Our goal is to use the highest-peformance materials with stringent aesthetic criteria that meet a set of ethical and environmental standards.
 We are excited for the day that biofabricated, biosynthetic and cellular agriculture products become available to us.
 While those are in development, we focus on minimally impactful, vegan, recycled, organic and high-tech sustainable materials.

-- Brave GentleMan uses a lush, GRS-certified, Turkish-milled "silk", made from 100% post-consumer, mechanically-recycled plastic bottles for linings and pocketing in our Autumn/Winter suits and outerwear.
-We work with the Italian organization C.L.A.S.S. and their NewLife product range.
+Brave GentleMan uses "silk", made from 100% post-consumer, mechanically-recycled plastic bottles for linings and pocketing in our Autumn/Winter suits and outerwear.
 We hope to soon incorporate innovations like Bolt Threads synthesized spider silk for linings, outers, threads, and more.

-- For warmer weather garments we use a spectrum of non-GMO, organic cottons and organic linens from various places like India, France and the USA.
-We hope to soon incorporate innovations like pineapple leather, fungus leather, and others.
+For warmer weather garments we use a spectrum of non-GMO, organic cottons and organic linens from various places like India, France and the USA.
+We hope to soon incorporate innovations like mycelium fungus leather, and others.